Military Divorce Child Support

 Divorce Papers > Divorce Child Support > Military Divorce Child Support

-The rules and procedures for child support meant for civilian parents differ from those of military service members.
-To start with the income of the service member has to be found out.
-This is done by referring to the following documents.
+The rules and procedures for child maintenance meant for civilian parents differ from those of military service members.
+To start with, the income of the service member has to be found.
+This is done by referring to the following documents:

 • Attorney General tax chart